 A leading figure in Jewish music, Joyce is a sought-after accompanist, conductor, master class presenter, lecturer, coach, arranger, and authority on Jewish art and synagogue music.
 She has collaborated in concert with most of the cantors of this generation.
 She has been featured at the International Jewish Music Festival (Amsterdam), the Jewish Cultural Festival (Berlin), the Ashkenaz Festival (Toronto), the Chicago and Charlotte Yiddish Institutes, Klezkamp, the North American Jewish Choral Festival, URJ Biennials, and at annual Cantorial conventions for both the Conservative and Reform movements.
 Her recent concert tours have taken her to Prague, Budapest, Jerusalem, Tel-Aviv, Berlin, Amsterdam, Montreal, Halifax, Aspen, San Diego, Los Angeles, Boston, Houston, Washington D.C., Chicago, Miami, and New Orleans.

-Ms. Rosenzweig is a dedicated educator of cantors and synagogue musicians, having served for more than three decades on the faculty of Debbie Friedman School of Sacred Music (DFSSM) at HUC-JIR/New York, where she holds the title of Artist-in-Residence.
+Ms. Rosenzweig is a dedicated educator of cantors and synagogue musicians, having served for more than three decades on the faculty of Debbie Friedman School of Sacred Music (DFSSM) at HUC-JIR/New York.
 She has been an adjunct professor and the Lippitz Mentor in the Sacred Arts at the Jewish Theological Seminary since 2004.
 She teaches courses in Yiddish, Israeli, and Sephardic song repertoire, modal harmony, and is the conductor of the School of Sacred Music Chorus.
 She has served as Music Director of Congregation Beth Simchat Torah in Manhattan since 1994, where she conducts a 40 person volunteer choir and has created one of the most dynamic and emulated Shabbat and High Holiday worship experiences today.

 Joyce can be heard as pianist on the following CD’s: A Leyter tsum Himl (A Ladder to Heaven) with Cantor Robert Abelson, Chalamti Chalom (I Dreamt a Dream) with Cantor David Berger, Eybike Lider (Eternal Songs) with mezzo-soprano Caroline Chanin, and Dreaming in Yiddish with the well-known Yiddish singer, Adrienne Cooper z”l.